-How to Set Up a Petty Cash Fund
+How to Establish a Petty Cash Fund?

-The amount of petty cash should not exceed a few hundred dollars, and it may even be much smaller based on the size of your company and your expected need It’s important to keep this money separate from the rest of your money because you’ll want to track it over time.
-Make sure to post a journal entry to book the establishment of your petty cash fund so you can perform reconciliations in the future.
+The amount of petty cash should not exceed a few hundred dollars, and it may even be much less based on the size of your company and your expected needs.
+It’s important to keep this money separate from the rest of your money because you want to track it over time.
+Make sure to post a journal entry to book the establishment of your petty cash fund so you can perform petty cash reconciliations in the future.

-Setting Up Use Policy
+Setting Up a Petty Cash Procedures Policy

 As you set up the physical petty cash fund, it’s also a good idea to create a policy to oversee how employees spend the funds.
 Your policy might outline who handles the petty cash, when it’s okay to use it, required information before and after using petty cash, and how often it gets counted.
 This policy also gives you a chance to set guidelines on the allowed dollar amount and frequency of use.
 Without this information, your petty cash fund is more likely to be misused, unaccounted for, and not utilized to its full potential.